 In this Report, SHOWER Model v4.0.1 was used to estimate human exposures to PCE, TCE, DCE, VC, and benzene at Camp Lejeune via inhalation and dermal contact associated with the use of water in communal bathroom facilities in a barracks.
 Facilities are defined in the model as "...either a single communal shower area with adjoining locker room and bathroom area or a single communal bathroom area consisting of toilets and sinks" (ATSDR 2024a, pg.
 32).
-Detailed descriptions of the model algorithms and parameters were given for SHOWER Model version 3.0 in ATSDR (2022c), which was specific to exposure in house/apartment-like residences.
-A technical document for SHOWER v4.0.1 was not available at the time of the preparation of this Report.
-I assume that the basic algorithms for estimating inhalation and dermal doses used in version 3.0 are also used in v4.0.1.
-This can be confirmed once the technical document is released.
+Detailed descriptions of the model algorithms and parameters for the residential SHOWER Model version 4.0 can be found in ATSDR (2024c).
 The information in this section describes those algorithms.

 Inhalation route of exposure: The SHOWER model predicts daily inhalation doses derived from age-specific breathing rates and the average daily exposure concentrations calculated for each person in each Monte Carol simulation (see Reports - edited for length - in Attachment 1).
-Based on information from the SHOWER model version 3.0 (ATSDR 2022c), inhalation doses are estimated as follows:
+Inhalation doses are estimated as follows:

-$ID = (C \times IR \times EF)/BW$
+$$ID = (C \times IR \times EF)/BW$$

-ID = inhalation dose (μg/kg/day) C = contaminant air concentration (μg/m3) IR = intake rate (m3/day) BW = body weight (kg) EF = exposure factor (equal to 1)
+ID = inhalation dose (μg/kg/day)

+C = contaminant air concentration (μg/m)

+IR = intake rate (m/day)

+BW = body weight (kg)

+EF = exposure factor (equal to 1)

-Dermal route of exposure: The SHOWER model version 3.0 uses the following equation to estimate dermal dose (ATSDR 2022c; US EPA 2004):
+Dermal route of exposure: The SHOWER model uses the following equation to estimate dermal dose (ATSDR 2022c; US EPA 2004):

-$DAD = (DA{event} \times SA \times EV \times EF)/BW$
+$$DAD = (DA{event} \times SA \times EV \times EF)/BW$$